hansolo-coder/StockCenter/README.md

   you always have an un-modified copy of the backup.

-Some screenshots etc. can be seen on
+Some screenshots etc. from the original version can be seen at:

 	https://www.onworks.net/software/windows/app-stock-center